josemandujano92/2d-pinball-game/README.md

 # 2d-pinball-game
 A minimal 2D pinball game built in Java.

 <img src="pinball_gp.png" width="400"/>

 ### Overview
-Use the flippers to hit the ball. \
+The player uses the flippers to hit the ball. \
 The game ends when the ball falls below the bottom line.

 ### Project Structure